jbaylisswagner/jbaylisswagner/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Bayliss, a senior at Swarthmore College majoring in English lit and minoring in computer science and French & Francophone lit & culture.
+I'm Bayliss, a senior at Swarthmore College majoring in English lit and minoring in computer science & French and Francophone lit and culture.
 I am interested in digital journalism and how we can use both humanistic practices and computational tools to inform, connect, and tell stories.